New York Smells: A Large Multimodal Dataset for Olfaction: The Dataset

 \section{The \textit{\datasetname} Dataset}

 We collect a large-scale dataset of natural olfactory-visual sensory data.
 Specifically, our dataset contains multimodal ``smell-centric" data.
-Unlike previous efforts on smell in machine perception \citep{Lee2023, feng2025smellnet} and olfactory neuroscience \cite{wachowiak2025recalibrating}, which rely on controlled or synthetic environments and stimuli, our dataset is collected in-the-wild.
+Unlike prior efforts on smell in machine perception \cite{Lee2023} and olfactory neuroscience \cite{Wachowiak2025}, or the contemporaneous SMELLNET dataset \cite{Feng2025}, which rely on controlled or synthetic environments and stimuli, our dataset is collected in-the-wild.
 We probe everyday objects in their natural environments using paired vision and olfaction sensors.
-This approach captures the range of naturally occurring odorant concentrations, a property that is key for modeling olfaction under natural conditions \citep{wachowiak2025recalibrating}.
+This approach captures the range of naturally occurring odorant concentrations, a property that is key for modeling olfaction under natural conditions \cite{Wachowiak2025}.
 We will publicly release the full dataset.